 T L Whalan is a ranga who likes dogs, chocolate, and small hobby farms.
 Her pigmentation relegates her to an inside life, where she has found writing interesting-enough that she does it quite a lot and even made a website about it.

 Ultimately, T L Whalan is a writer who draws on her experiences as an educator and dog trainer to create diverse fiction, primarily targeted at young readers.
-She is currently working on her fifth unpublished novel.
+She is currently working on her seventh unpublished novel.

 Whalan went to university and graduated with a Bachelor of Education (with Honours), and was suckered into writing non-fiction for a good number of years.
 This included writing her political and sometimes-angry blog, Some Thoughts About Dogs.
 In November of 2014, Whalan partook in her first NaNoWriMo and experienced the satisfaction of (finally!) completing an entire novel.
 From there, she has written many fiction novels, compulsively.
 It sometimes makes her wrist hurt.